zjjfly/kong-oidc/README.md

 ```

 ### Upstream API request

+For successfully authenticated request, the plugin will set upstream header `X-Credential-Identifier` to contain `sub` claim from user info, ID token or introspection result.
+Header `X-Anonymous-Consumer` is cleared.

 The plugin adds a additional `X-Userinfo`, `X-Access-Token` and `X-Id-Token` headers to the upstream request, which can be consumer by upstream server.
 All of them are base64 encoded: